 While it’s not recommended, you could light a flame under an empty beaker for a few minutes without breaking it.

-The main principle at work that prevents the glass from breaking is heat transference.
+Heat transference is the main principle at work that prevents the glass from breaking.

 If you have water in the bottom beaker, then the heat will pass through the glass fairly quickly, and transfer to the water.